rcbops-cookbooks/nova-network/README.md

 Usage
 =====
 The recipes nova-controller and nova-compute are used in their corresponding roles single-controller and single-compute.
-The role quantum-network-manager has been added to indicate a node that is running l3_agent, dhcp_agent, and ovs_plugin.
+The role neutron-network-manager has been added to indicate a node that is running l3_agent, dhcp_agent, and ovs_plugin.

 Networks LWRP
 =============